Junyue-Wang/RAG_part91/README.md

 ```

 The first run downloads Chroma's local MiniLM embedding model into `.model_cache/`.
 The resulting vector database is saved in `chroma_db/`.
-Both folders are ignored
-by Git because they can be rebuilt.

 ```text
 14 CFR Part 91*.pdf